Pinewood Studios, Pinewood Road, Iver Heath

 As part of the course, participants will meet and learn from industry professionals during ‘in conversation with’ sessions.
 The speakers will bring ‘real world’ knowledge with a particular focus on current industry practices and on the leadership skills appropriate to operate in an Art Director position.
 This is intended as giving addition to current understanding and experience and adding valuable currency for future career applications.
 Other key guests are likely to cover expertise as - Production Designer, Director, Line Producer, Construction Manager, Set Decorator, Special/VFX/ Floor Effects & Accountants.

-Film Materials and an initial set of drawing equipment for the course tasks are provided at the start of the course, however students are expected to provide any specialist equipment for themselves.
+Studio materials and an initial set of drawing equipment for the course tasks are provided at the start of the course, however students are expected to provide any specialist equipment for themselves.

 Contact us about this course